rbricke2/alkyl_paper_scripts/README.md

 # Overview

-A collection of scripts created for alkyl paper.
-Repository is made by: Rachel Bricker
+A collection of scripts created for "DNA Denatures with Excessive Phosphorothioate Alkylation".
+This repository was made by Rachel Bricker.

 # Directories